accounts-js/docs/src/pages/docs/cookbook/meteor.md

 # Meteor

-_JSAccounts adapter for MeteorJS: override and extends Meteor methods and publication with JSAccounts authentication._
+_accounts-js adapter for MeteorJS: override and extends Meteor methods and publication with accounts-js authentication._

 ## Install